vedb/pupil-t265/README.md

 Use the *T265 Exporter* plugin to export the recorded data to csv.
 The export contains two files: `odometry.csv` and `t265_left_extrinsics.csv`.

+## Example analysis

+The `examples` folder contains two recorded and exported datasets along with analysis code as part of a short paper submission to the  12th ACM Symposium on Eye Tracking Research and Applications (ETRA 2020).

+To run the example code, clone the repository first.
+The recommended way of installing the dependencies is through Anaconda/Miniconda by creating a dedicated conda environment:

+    conda env create -f examples/example_env.yml

+In your base environment, install `nb_conda`:

+    conda install nb_conda

+Afterwards, start a Jupyter Notebook server from your base environment, open the `etra2020.ipynb` Jupyter Notebook, go to *Kernel > Change kernel* and select *Python [conda env:pupil-t265]*.

+Alternatively, you can install the dependencies via `pip`:

+    pip install xarray scipy numpy-quaternion numba fast-histogram matplotlib colorcet

+## T265 mount

+The repository contains `.stl` files for 3D printing a mount for the T265 that can be attached to the Pupil Core world camera in the `mount` folder.
+ `t265_housing.stl` is a housing for the tracker and `t265_clip.stl` is a clip that is glued to the housing in order to attach it to the world camera.